Dr. Brooke R. Seckel Offering Patients in Boston Breast Augmentation with Breast Lift

-Of course an in person consultation with a board certified plastic surgeon will be needed for you to know whether or not you need breast augmentation with breast lift.
+Of course an in person consultation with a board certified plastic surgeon in Boston will be needed for you to know whether or not you need breast augmentation with breast lift.

 The most important factor in determining whether or not you will need a breast lift with implants is the position of your nipple and areola in relation to your inframammary crease, the fold beneath your breast.
 Generally speaking if your nipple is below the inframammary crease when you look into a mirror with your arms at your side, then you may need a breast lift.

 One simple test that you can do at home is called the Pencil test.
 Simply place a pencil into the fold beneath your breast and drop the breast over the pencil.
 If the pencil stays in the fold held by the overlying breast then you may need a breast lift.

 However there are many degrees of severity of mammary ptosis and simply failing the Pencil test may not indicate that you need a combination breast augmentation with breast lift.
 In many cases the pencil test is failed simply because the breast gland holds the pencil in place but the nipple and areola are still well above the inframammary fold.
 In this case a breast augmentation alone may be all that you need.